-The BA in Music with a concentration in Church Music prepares an individual to serve as a minister of music in a local church setting.
+The BM in Church Music prepares an individual to serve as a minister of music in a local church setting.

 Music Education BA Requirements

 The BA in Music Education prepares an individual for certification as a music teacher within the South Carolina Schools.
 Students pursuing this degree also serve in private-school music programs as well as private-applied music instructors.